Pierre-Thibault/nvim-podman-distributions/README.md

 The first start will take a few minutes or the time to create the image and to download all the requirements.
 Subsequent starts are very fast because there is only a container to create.

-#### Notes

-NvChad gives some errors.
-It is recommended to first [configure LSPs](https://nvchad.com/docs/config/lsp) before starting working on language files.

 ## How to uninstall

 1. Delete the corresponding Docker image `